City-of-Helsinki/open-city-app/README.md

 You might have to add native dependencies manually.
 Using rnpm might break react-native-maps setup.

+To link libraries with rnpm run: `rnpm link`

 ## Changing API urls
 Edit `./src/config.js` to change API urls